What we've done to reduce our environmental impact

 Wear the Raincut waterproof over-trousers to protect your lower body as well.
 You will then have a comprehensive protection system that is very effective against the wind and showers.
 And, first and foremost: the over-trousers also benefit from an eco-design approach, with the dope dyeing process (yarn dyed at the source).

 Our hiking jackets and waterproofs are guaranteed for 2 years.
 Our commitment?
 To provide long-lasting products that you can use for all your country walks and strolls.
-Because the products we love the most are those that have a story to tell and will have more to tell in the future!
+Because the products we love the most are those which have shared great adventures with us and will continue to do so!